-“There’s a core need in a democratic society to have fact-based information,” says Joaquin Alvarado, a consultant for media companies such as The Seattle Times.
+“There’s a core need in a democratic society to have fact-based information,” says Joaquin Alvarado, a consultant for media companies such as The Seattle Times and an advisor for Microsoft’s Protecting Journalism program.
 “But most consumers and readers don’t know how local news happens.
 The critical coverage news organizations like Bay City News provide might feel mundane, until it’s gone.”

 Thousands of communities have lost their local newspapers, and the lack of oversight has increased costs for local governments, research shows — a burden born by taxpayers.

 So those who are innovating to keep reporters at work are “heroes of the local journalism movement,” Alvarado says.
 “Kat is the exact kind of person we need leading in this space.
 We need people like her who are committed enough, stubborn enough, courageous enough to take on these legacies and transform them before they go dark.”

 Lead image: Kat Rowlands and her cat Herman in her home office in Berkeley, California (Photo by John Brecher)

 This story was originally published May 6, 2021, and was updated Dec.
 20, 2021.